Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 Dependencies
 ............

-Running NOCI and NOCI-F calculations requires the external installation of the :program:`GronOR` program: gitlab.com/gronor/gronor.
+Running NOCI and NOCI-F calculations requires the external installation of the GronOR program: https://gitlab.com/gronor/gronor.

 .. _UG\:sec\:NOCI_InpOutFiles:

 Input/Output Files
 ..................

-One extra file is generated for each electronic state considered in the generation of the manu-electron basis functions of the NOCI.
+One extra file is generated for each electronic state considered in the generation of the many-electron basis functions of the NOCI.

 .. class:: filelist

 :file:`VECDET.x`
-  The :file:`$Project.VecDet.x` (or :file:`VECDET.x`) file contains the list of determinants of root x.
+  The :file:`$Project.VecDet.x` (or :file:`VECDET.x`) file contains the list of determinants of root :math:`x`.
 The list contains the CI coefficients and the active orbital occupations.

 .. _UG\:sec\:NOCI_Keywords:

 Input keywords
 ..............

-The :kword:`PRSD` keyword must be added to the input to expand the CSFs in Slater Determinants, which are written to the :file:`$Project.VecDet.x` file.
+The :kword:`PRSD` keyword must be added to the input to expand the CSFs in Slater determinants, which are written to the :file:`$Project.VecDet.x` file.
 It is highly recommended to decrease the threshold for writing CSFs to the output file (:kword:`PRWF`) to at least 1e-5.

 .. _UG\:sec\:NOCI_InputExample: